-If the device - for instance as a result of errors in the project design or during commissioning - does not work properly, the execution of the loaded application program can be halted by activating the safe-state mode.
+If the device - for instance as a result of errors in the project design or during commissioning does not work properly, the execution of the loaded application program can be halted by activating the safe-state mode.
 In safe-state mode, activation of the valve outputs via the KNX or manual operation is not possible.
+The room temperature controllers also have no function.
 The actuator remains passive in safe-state mode, since the application program is not being executed (state of execution: Terminated).
 Only the system software is still functional so that the ETS diagnosis functions and also programming of the device continue to be possible.